Learn More: Pneumococcal Vaccines for Older Adults (Age 65+)

 Adults 65+ who have not previously received any pneumococcal vaccine or their pneumococcal vaccination history is unknown

-• One dose of PCV15 followed by one dose of PPSV23 at least 1 year later*
+• If PCV15 is used, it should be followed by 1 dose of PPSV23 at least 1 year later.*

 Adults 65+ who have received only PPSV23 at any age